Our Studio

 RAD Advanced I

-Prerequisite to take the course: 6+ years of continuous training and 4-6 years of pointe for women or having passed the RAD Advanced Foundation exam.
+Course Prerequisite: 6+ years of continuous ballet training and 4-6 years of pointe experience for the female syllabus work.

 Course Description:

-Advanced 1 is a true vocational syllabus.
+RAD Advanced 1 is a true vocational syllabus.
 The movements taught in this course can be seen in professional ballets around the world.
 The training is detailed, demanding and rewarding.
-To be exam ready in this course, we recommend you take 2 RAD classes per week.
-To supplement your training, we also recommend you take 3-5 non-exam ballet/pointe classes per week (at the advanced level).
-Plan on practicing a minimum of 2 hours a week in your own time.
+To be exam ready in this course, we recommend you take 2 RAD classes per week, 3-5 non-exam ballet/pointe classes per week, a minimum of 2 hours of home practive per week.
 To succeed at this level, you must maintain a high level of fitness, strength and flexibility.
 To prevent injuries, we recommend cross training such as Pilates and yoga.

 Ballet Vocabulary: